BartJongejan/Bracmat/README.md

   This file.

-* bracmat.html

-  The documentation in HTML format, automatically generated from the file 'help'.

 * gpl.txt

   The full text of the GNU public licence.

-* help

-  The documentation in Bracmat format.
-(You have to run Bracmat and issue 'get$help' to see it properly.)

 * howto.md

   Detailed explanation of how to use the wizzard project.bra to create a Bracmat